 The Cymbalta label states that the following symptoms may be experienced when discontinuing the drug:

-Coming off duloxetine can be extremely difficult and painful, and it is essential to do so under the supervision of a doctor.
-Because duloxetine is not a common addictive substance — despite its withdrawal symptoms — you should make sure any recovery center you seek help from has a specific program to assist with withdrawal from antidepressants.
+- Professional care: Coming off duloxetine can be difficult, and it is essential to do so under the supervision of a doctor.
+Because duloxetine is not a common addictive substance — despite the risk of withdrawal symptoms — you should make sure any recovery center you seek help from has a specific program to assist with withdrawal from antidepressants.

-Finally, it is not uncommon to feel alone when you are going through duloxetine withdrawal.
-Luckily, there are many online forums online dedicated to Cymbalta withdrawal where you can connect and share with people going through the same thing as well as those who have now recovered.
+- Support groups: Finally, it is not uncommon to feel alone when you are going through duloxetine withdrawal.
+Luckily, there are online forums dedicated to Cymbalta withdrawal where you can connect and share with people going through the same thing as well as those who have now recovered.
 Use these resources for comfort and communication, but do not take direct action or advice without consulting a doctor; what might have worked for someone else will not necessarily work for you.

 If you or a loved one would like additional support with duloxetine or another substance, contact The Recovery Village.
-Our staff are here to answer any questions you may have.
+Our staff is here to answer any questions you may have.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.